The Solar Wind (film): Reception

 The film was released on October 31, 1980.
 It was not a success with the audience, as only 10,000 viewers went to see the film in its theatrical run.

 At the time of its release, The Solar Wind was judged to be ambitious, but even then slow and rigid.
 The work of the main actors, Piskonen, Lilga Kovanko and Antti Litja, was praised, but the film was considered too graveness.
 Nowadays, the film is considered an example of a serious social plot of Finnish sci-fi, leaning towards the destruction of humanity and the existential crisis of the individual, which is also represented by Risto Jarva's Time of Roses (1969) and Timo Humaloja's The White Dwarf (1986).

 Erkka Lehtola from Aamulehti expresses in his review (published in November 1980) how "a more airy and open approach would have been good for the film."
 Lehtola continues that "focusing and tightening the rhythm would have helped The Solar Wind move forward briskly.
-Now – especially at the halfway mark – the film just drag slowly forward.
+Now – especially at the halfway mark – the film just drags slowly forward.
 Of course, not lazily and carelessly, more like intentionally and deliberately - but still so, so slowly."